rafaellcoellho/bsl-msp430/README.md

 ```
 Now it is necessary to look if the LED previously connected is blinking.
 After all this, you are able to upload any firmware in txt format.
 How to generate this kind of file for your firmware in the CCS or IAR Workbench to be able to burn through this method?
 Read the documentation provided on the texas instruments website or in the folder in that repository called docs.

-I hope you get the same result as me: D.
+I hope you get the same result as me :D.

-After testing like this, you'll need to test how to call BSL burn mode within an actual application.
+After testing like this, you'll need to test how to call BSL load mode within an actual application.
 Inside the proj folder you have a project that you can import into CCS and sending the strings through the same upload uart as "RUN BSL\r" will put in the same state, and then the process of running the script is the same.

-This code is not complicated, I recommend you read it well, and understand exactly how it works.
+This code is not complicated I recommend you read it well and understand exactly how it works.
 You can adapt a function to call BSL in your own application easily.

 ## Contributing